About the SXTA's Governance vision for the future.

 - Grand Chief Steven Point

-Get out and vote our Constitution.
+Get out and vote on our Constitution November 2020.

 Volunteer/Help us engage people in your community.